Flagsmith/flagsmith-docs/docs/deployment/authentication.md

 Once you've completed these fields, hit the **Save** button to create the SAML configuration.

 Now, we need to grab the Flagsmith service provider metadata to configure the integration on your IDP.
-To do this, open a new browser tab and head to [https://api.flagsmith.com/api/v1/auth/saml/\<organisation name\>/metadata/](https://api.flagsmith.com/api/v1/auth/saml/\<organisation name\>/metadata/) where _\<organisation name\>_ is the name you provided above.
+To do this, open a new browser tab and head to `https://<your Flagsmith API>/api/v1/auth/saml/<organisation_name>/metadata/` where `<organisation_name>` is the name you provided above.
 From here, copy and paste what you see in the web page into a new text file and save that file as `flagsmith-sp-metadata.xml` or similar.

 Note: do not use 'save page as' from your browser as this will likely result in the metadata being incorrect and the integration will not work.